State Procession at the State Opening of Parliament

-The State Opening of Parliament includes a State Procession, a formal display of the Sovereign, dignified by a sizeable entourage made up of Great Officers of State, members of the royal family and of the Royal Household.
+The State Opening of Parliament includes a State Procession, a formal display of the Sovereign, dignified by a sizeable entourage made up of Great Officers of State and members of the Royal Household.
 The State Procession is now confined to the interior of the Palace of Westminster, but in earlier centuries it followed an outdoor route to and from Westminster Abbey.

 The State Opening of Parliament is one of the few occasions when a State Procession is to be seen; the Coronation Procession is another.

 Historical background

 An account of Henry VII opening Parliament on 7 November 1485 includes a description of the processions which preceded it.
 By this time the pattern had become established whereby the Peers of the Realm would assemble at the Palace of Westminster (which was the King's principal residence).
 They would then go in procession on foot to nearby Westminster Abbey for Mass, prior to returning in procession to the Palace for the Opening of Parliament itself.
-(During the Mass, the Knights and Burgesses who had been elected to represent the Commons would gather in the Parliament Chamber for a roll-call, overseen by the Lord Steward who would leave the Abbey early for this purpose.)
+(During the Mass, the 'Knights and Burgesses' who had been elected to represent the Commons would gather in the Parliament Chamber for a roll-call, overseen by the Lord Steward who would leave the Abbey early for this purpose.)

 In due course, the heralds, who had the responsibility (under the Earl Marshal's direction) for marshalling the procession, began to keep detailed records of the event, the earliest of which dates from Henry VIII's first Opening of Parliament in 1510.
 The 1512 account includes an illustration of the Procession depicting participants together with their armorial bearings.
 It shows the Lords Spiritual at the front of the procession, accompanied by Heralds and Gentleman Ushers; the Serjeants-at-Arms follow with their maces, just ahead of Garter King of Arms.
 The King is preceded by the Cap of Maintenance, borne by the Lord High Constable and the Sword of State, borne by his son.
-The King himself carries a sceptre and walks beneath a richly-decorated canopy supported by four monks.
+The King himself carries a sceptre and walks beneath a richly decorated canopy supported by four monks.
 His train-bearer is the Lord Great Chamberlain (carrying his white wand of office), who is 'assisted by' the Lord Chamberlain.
 The Lords Temporal follow, among whom can be seen the Lord Steward (with his white wand of office).